-Maybe you’ve wanted try green smoothies, but you haven’t known where to start.
-Or maybe you’ve been too busy to look for recipes or tackle the daily prep involved.
+Maybe you’ve wanted to try green smoothies, but you haven’t known where to start.
+Or perhaps you’ve been too busy to look for recipes or tackle the daily prep involved.

-what is a green smoothie?
+What is a green smoothie?

-- Veggies: Cucumber, celery, fennel, tomatoes, carrots, beets, pumpkin or butternut puree
+Veggies: cucumber, celery, fennel, tomatoes, carrots, beets, pumpkin or butternut puree

 How to make a frozen green smoothie system

 You’ve probably seen commercially prepared smoothie packs in the freezer sections of some stores.
 Awesome, but you can do it for less money at home, especially if you hit up a sale on fruit and greens.

-2. You can have a different smoothie each day
+2. A different smoothie each day

-For these packs, I used baby spinach, fresh pineapple (got a killer deal on them!), bananas, blueberries and blackberries.
-With those four fruits, you can mix and match to get a little different smoothie for each day or make the same one.
+For these packs, I used baby spinach, fresh pineapple (got a killer deal on them!), bananas, blueberries, and blackberries.
+With those four fruits, you can mix and match to create a slightly different smoothie for each day or make the same one.

-3. Buy the right bag
+3. Getting the right bags

 4. How to pack a pack

-5. Make it work for your blender
+5. Working for your blender

-If you don’t have a high speed blender like a Vitamix, Blendtec, Ninja and the like, then you might want to try making leafy green ice cubes for better blending.
+If you don’t have a high-speed blender, like a Vitamix, Blendtec, Ninja, and the like, then you might want to try making leafy green ice cubes for better blending.
 Another option is to only make freezer packs with the fruit and then use fresh leafy greens.

 6. Avoid frost

-Squeeze out as much air as you can and seal the bag.
+Squeeze out as much air as you can, and seal the bag.
 Removing the air helps prevent frost from forming.

 7. Easy stacking

-For easier stacking in the freezer, you can flatten them out a bit more.
+For easier stacking in the freezer, you can flatten them out a bit more just before sealing.
 The bags will freeze more quickly if placed in a single layer in the freezer.